 Teach Your Husky Obedience Training

 Some excellent and useful commands include stop, down, sit and no. All of which, may come in handy when preventing a potential mishap.
+As soon as your Husky gets a little too aggressive with a kid or pet, tell them “stop” immediately to communicate the bad behavior.

 I want to note that Huskies are notoriously independent and stubborn dogs.
 It may take them longer than other dogs to learn commands, but with patience it can easily be done.